 Please keep in mind, although estimates are generally free, if the estimator has to make more than 2 trips (including the initial meeting) and/or rework the estimate more than twice the contractor can charge a fee for each time they have to make a trip or rework the estimate.

-So, every contractor is different but we all like business.
+Every contractor is different.
 Finding the right contractor for you is the key.

 Please let us know if you have any questions or thoughts.
 We would love to hear from you.